Data Centers in Maribor

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Maribor serve the city's manufacturing, logistics, and technology sectors.
-Its location is strategic for organizations that need to be close to operations in northeastern Slovenia and the Austrian border.
+Proximity To Key Business Districts: Data centers in Maribor are well-positioned to serve the city's manufacturing, logistics, and technology sectors.
+Its strategic location provides low-latency access for businesses throughout eastern Slovenia.

 Natural Disaster Risk